AdobeDocs/commerce-operations.en/help/_includes/templated/reference/cli/commerce-on-premises.md

 ## `deploy:mode:show`

-Displays current application mode.

 ```bash
 bin/magento deploy:mode:show
 ```

 Displays current application mode.

 ### `--help`, `-h`

 Display help for the given command.
-When no command is given display help for the <info>list</info> command
+When no command is given display help for the list command

 -  Default: `false`
 -  Does not accept a value